-The MPO uses evaluation criteria to assess the projected transportation-related emissions of each project that is a candidate for Regional Target funding, both for CO_2 and other air quality pollutants and precursors, among other environmental considerations.
-Transportation projects can support reductions in CO_2 , VOCs, NOx, and CO by improving traffic flow and providing alternatives to SOV travel, including bicycle, walking, and transit options.
+The MPO uses evaluation criteria to assess the projected transportation-related emissions from each project that is a candidate for Regional Target funding, both for CO2 and other air quality pollutants and precursors, among other environmental considerations.
+Transportation projects can support reductions in CO2, VOCs, NO_x, and CO by improving traffic flow and providing alternatives to SOV travel, including bicycle, walking, and transit options.

 Table 4-27 displays the CO2 and other emissions reductions the MPO expects from projects it has programmed using its Regional Target funds.
-MPO staff estimates emissions for projects using MassDOT's air quality analysis worksheets for each project type and the EPA's MOtor Vehicle Emission Simulator (MOVES) emission factors.
+MPO staff estimates emissions associated with projects using MassDOT's air quality analysis worksheets for each project type and the EPA's MOtor Vehicle Emission Simulator (MOVES) emission factors.